 I'm told the cafe is supposed to have more of an "Ace" feel, with its black chevron wall tiles and a gorgeous custom copper La Marzocco sitting on the marble countertop.

 Its name is a playful nod to Canadian politeness, as the stereotype says we tend to apologize all the time, and as my friend and I prove is true since we realize we've inadvertently said "sorry" about five times since we've arrived.
-This is the second Sorry ever (another can be found in a Kit and Ace shop in London, England), but the first in Canada.
+This is the second Sorry ever (another that closed was found in a Kit and Ace shop in London, England), but the first in Canada.

-Sloane tea ($3.25) and de Mello Palheta coffee are served in signature cups that serve as a blank canvas for local artists who are chosen to design a Sorry logo (currently by graphic designer/art director Roger Dario ), and like the gallery wall, it'll change up every few months.
+Genuine tea ($3.25) and Rosso coffee are served in signature cups that serve as a blank canvas for local artists who are chosen to design a Sorry logo (currently by graphic designer/art director Lis Xu), and like the gallery wall, it'll change up every few months.

 Coffee shop director Vica Pelivan and coffee lead Gaya Liou have a straightforward menu of espresso-based beverages (espresso/Americano, $3.50; flat white, $4.25; cappuccino, $4.50; latte, $4.85) made with Rosse white label single origin from Burundi, which is created exclusively for Sorry.